libmapper/libmapper-max/doc/build_instructions_maxmsp_windows.md

 By now, you should have a Visual Studio solution in the ./build directory.
 Open the .sln and build the external project(s) of your choosing.

+Once built, copy the Max help files for each external to the output directory so that they're visible in Max.

 ### Running

 To run the externals, you'll have to copy libmapper.dll, liblo.dll and zlibd.dll to the folder where Max is installed.
 This is usually in Program Files/Cycling '74/Max 8 by default.